munniomer/100-Days-of-ML-Code/log.md

 ### Day 2: February 20, 2019

-**Today's Progress**: Continued learning Linear Algebra and watched Vectors and spaces vedios on Khan Academy.
+**Today's Progress**: Continued learning Linear Algebra and watched Vectors and spaces videos on Khan Academy.

 **Thoughts**: Practiced the quizes on Vectors and Spaces.

+### Day 3: February 21, 2019

+**Today's Progress**: Continued learning Linear Algebra and watched some of Matrix transformations videos on Khan Academy.

+**Thoughts**: Learned about Functions and linear transformations.

 Follow me on Twitter: [munniomer](https://twitter.com/munniomer)